ADEPT-ML/Server/README.md

 # execute the script to boot all necessary components
 sh ADEPT-Start.bat
 ```
-Some system settings might need to be tweaked.
-For example, you will need to remove the `-` in the scripts when you are
-already using docker with Compose V2.

 Consider using an IDE for git if you want to contribute to the project.